ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W09-D2-Prototyping.md

 The [lecture notes on scaffolding](http://lcc-cit.github.io/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D2.1-Scaffolding.html) from CS296N cover the basics of creating scaffolding in an ASP.NET MVC project.

-If you are making a prototype to test a complex domain model relationship, you will need to add code to the scaffolding to work with related data, since the scaffolding only creates CRUD operations for the "surface" properties (the primitive properties) of the model classes.
+If you are making a prototype to test a complex domain model relationship, you will need to add code to the scaffolding to work with *related data*, since the scaffolding only creates CRUD operations for the "surface" properties (the non-object properties) of the model classes.